KW-M/sl2-csv-converter/README.md

 How to build and run this version:

-1. Install node js
+1. Install node js and pnpm
 2. open terminal & `cd` into this folder.
-3. to install required packages initally run `npm install`
+3. to install required packages initally run `pnpm install`
+4. run `pnpm run dev` to preview the website.
-4. run `npm run build` anytime you change the javascript code.
+5. run `pnpm run build` to build the final website.

-5. open `index.html` in your browser.
+Pull requests welcome!

 # File format